Theta-Limited/OpenAthena-Legacy-Python/README.md

 Enter the GeoTIFF filename:
 ```

-You can clip [your own geoTIFF file](./playground/EIO_fetch_geotiff_example.md) from the [elevation API command line](http://elevation.bopen.eu/en/stable/quickstart.html#command-line-usage), or just use the provided example file `Rome-30m-DEM.tif` which contains the elevation data of the city of Rome, Italy and its outlying area
+You can clip [your own GeoTIFF file](./EIO_fetch_geotiff_example.md) from the [elevation API command line](http://elevation.bopen.eu/en/stable/quickstart.html#command-line-usage), or just use the provided example file `Rome-30m-DEM.tif` which contains the elevation data of the city of Rome, Italy and its outlying area

 ```bash